Introduction to 'When you can't make repayments'

 There are many charities and helplines who can support and give advice about what to do next.
 No one should have to deal with a debt emergency alone.

-If you're facing a debt emergency, you should get free and independent advice immediately.
+If you're facing a debt emergency, you can get free and independent advice.

 Visit MoneyHelper to find help that is local to you.